Who We Are

 MIRMA was created in the wake of the instability that existed in the municipal insurance market in the 1970′s as an actuarially sound alternative to commercial insurance.
 Operations began on July 1st 1981.
 Such a program demands an increased awareness of, and responsibility for, loss prevention, and for the prompt correction of improper, hazardous, and unsafe conditions or procedures.
 Only in this manner can the maximum cost savings be realized.

 MIRMA is governed by a Board of Directors composed of 10 members which are elected by the general membership of the association.
-Even though the association is not an insurance company or agency, it is still regulated by the Division of Insurance and the Division of Workers’ Compensation.
+Even though the association is not an insurance company or agency, it is still regulated by the Department of Insurance and the Division of Workers’ Compensation.

 In the mid 1970′s through the mid 1980′s, governmental entities throughout the United States were faced with skyrocketing insurance costs and in many cases a total lack of availability of insurance at any cost.
-In addition these governmental entities found that the commercial insurance companies that were willing to provide insurance, even at astronomical cost, did not provide the risk management services necessary to assist them in improving their insurability.
+In addition, these governmental entities found that the commercial insurance companies that were willing to provide insurance, even at astronomical cost, did not provide the risk management services necessary to assist them in improving their insurability.

-In response to this crisis governmental entities began to form coalitions and consortiums for the purpose of creating alternatives to satisfy their insurance and risk management service needs.
+In response to this crisis, governmental entities began to form coalitions and consortia for the purpose of creating alternatives to satisfy their insurance and risk management service needs.
 These early pioneers quickly learned that by pooling their resources they could establish programs that would satisfy their insurance needs as well as guarantee delivery of risk management services, without dependence on commercial insurance.
 It was these early programs that became known as GOVERNMENTAL RISK POOLS.

 • Non-profit organizations